MCPEAbdu77/BirthdaysPE/README.md

  For further customization you can visit the `config.yml` file.

 # Permissions
- - `birthdaype.command` - default (switch to 'op' in plugin.yml if you only want the perm holders to use the command)
+ - `birthdayspe.command` - default (switch to 'op' in plugin.yml if you only want the perm holders to use the command)

 # Contact
   - Discord: MCA7#1245